inverno-io/inverno-mods/inverno-security-jose/README.md

 A `JWTClaimsSet` validates expiration time and not before claims by default, additional `JWTClaimsSetValidator` can be added as well by invoking `validate()` or `setValidators()` methods.

-In the following example, a validator is added to check that the issuer is `iss`, an `InvalidJWTException` is thrown if the issuer claim doe snot match:
+In the following example, a validator is added to check that the issuer is `iss`, an `InvalidJWTException` is thrown if the issuer claim does not match:

 ```java
 jwtClaimsSet.validate(JWTClaimsSetValidator.issuer("iss"));